• Skip to primary navigation

 Copy iPhone Backup Folder

-3. Go to New MobileSync Folder that you created in the first step and paste the iPhone Backup Folder there.
+3. Go to the New MobileSync Folder that you created in the first step and paste the Backup in the New MobileSync Folder.

-4. Now, go back to default MobileSync Folder and Rename the Current iPhone Backup Folder as Old Backup.
+4. After this, go back to the current MobileSync Folder and Rename the current iPhone Backup Folder as Old Backup.

-The final step is to create a Symbolic link pointing from the default iTunes Backup Folder Location to New iTunes Backup Location.
+The final step is to create a Symbolic link pointing from the current or default iTunes Backup Folder to New iTunes Backup Location.

 Create Symlink to New iPhone Backup Location

-Note: If iTunes is installed from outside (not Windows Store), type MkLink /J “C:\Users\UserName\AppData\Roaming\Apple Computer\MobileSync\Backup” “C:\MobileSync\Backup”
+Note: If iTunes was installed from the App Store, type MkLink /J “C:\Users\UserName\AppData\Roaming\Apple Computer\MobileSync\Backup” “C:\MobileSync\Backup”

 If things go properly, you should now see a Symlink created in MobileSync Folder.